 >SudoTrace, the free, self-hosted, AI-powered analyst workbench that helps you understand what really happened on a compromised endpoint, faster than MDE alone.

-If you work in a SOC and use Microsoft Defender for Endpoint, you already know the frustration.
-An alert fires.
-You open the MXDR portal and pivot to the device Timeline, but it’s not visually appealing, and you have no clear picture of how processes are linked together.
-Events arrive in chronological order with no visual indication of parent-child relationships, no obvious compromise timeline, and no consolidated view of what IOCs are actually involved.
-You’re left stitching the story together manually, tab by tab, query by query, while the clock ticks. >SudoTrace is built to fix that!
+If you work in a SOC and use Microsoft Defender for Endpoint, you already know the frustration of how the telemetry is presented to you.
+It’s not visually appealing, and you have no clear picture of how processes are linked together.
+In the Timeline, events arrive in chronological order with no visual indication of parent-child relationships, no obvious compromise timeline, and no consolidated view of what IOCs are actually involved.
+You’re left stitching the story together manually, query by query, while the clock ticks. >SudoTrace is built to fix that!

 >SudoTrace is a pure investigation and analysis tool.
 You submit a hostname or device ID and a process ID, and the tool loads your full process ancestry chain alongside telemetry from core MDE tables pulled in parallel via the Graph Security API.